syncfusion-content/xamarin-docs/Xamarin/ListView/Swiping.md

 {% endhighlight%}
 {% endtabs %}

-The `SwipeOffset` value should be negative for right swiping of listview item.
+The `SwipeOffset` value should be negative for the right-swiping of the listview item.

 {% tabs %}
 {% highlight c# %}